-This guide will help you solve the problem of your HD20/HD200x projector flickering blue / green.
-These projectors are the same internally, one has a black case and one has a white case, so this guide works for both.
+This guide will help you solve the problem of your HD20/HD200x projector flickering blue and/or green.
+These projectors are the same internally (even though one has a black case and one has a white case), so this guide works for both.

 What I did at first was turn the projector to high altitude mode.
-This does work in the short term but it's obviously not a long term solution.
-What you really need to do is clean all the dust out from inside and clean the colour wheel.
+This works for the short term, but it's obviously not a long-term solution.
+What you really need to do is clean the inside of the projector, which means removing all the dust and cleaning the colour wheel.
 You can only do this by taking it apart.

-Before I did it I was a bit nervous about dismantling it, but it was actually really easy and the fix worked perfectly.
+Before I took my projector apart for the first time, I was a bit nervous.
+But it was actually really easy, and the fix worked perfectly.
 I took some photos while I did it and I have written this guide in the hope of helping some other owners out.

-The problem is that over time dust builds up inside the projector.
+The problem that causes the flickering is the buildup of dust inside the projector over time.
 This stops it from working properly.
 To get it to work again, you have to clean the dust from as many places as you can, but specifically from the colour wheel.

 The colour wheel is the part that the lamp shines through to give you the colour on screen.
 The technical side of how it all works isn't really important, you just need to know that dust all over this part is a bad thing.

 I read about other guides where people used compressed air sprays, but this didn't seem to make sense to me.
 You're trying to remove dust, not just blow it about.
 That's why I used a vacuum cleaner—to suck the dust away rather than just move it.